Quartz with Inclusions, aka Included Quartz

 Rutilated and Tourmalinated Quartz

-Inclusions in quartz are relatively common.
-They can be air, water, tar, petroleum, or various other substances.
+Inclusions in quartz, which are relatively common, can be air, water, tar, petroleum, or any number of other substances.

-Rutile and tourmaline are the two most common mineral inclusions in quartz.
+Rutile and tourmaline are the two most common mineral inclusions.

-Although rutilated quartz was once known as sagenite, the name is now rarely used.
-Today, it's known as rutilated quartz or golden rutile.
+Although rutilated quartz was once known as sagenite, this name is now rarely used.
+Today, it's known as rutilated quartz or included quartz.

-Rutile crystals can vary in colour from pale yellow to rich orange to reddish brown and can also be black.
+Rutile crystals can vary in colour from pale yellow to a rich orange to reddish-brown and can also be black.

 Both rutilated and tourmalinated quartz are widely used for gemstones.
 Although sometimes faceted, cabochons are more common.

 The density of the crystal inclusions can vary dramatically.
-Some quartz has just a few inclusions, while others are densely packed.
-When heavily included, the stone can appear almost opaque.
+Some included quartz may only have a few inclusions, while other stones may be densely packed.
+When heavily included, the quartz can appear almost opaque.

-The colour of included quartz is often influenced by the colour of the crystal inclusions.
+The colour of the crystal inclusions often influences the colour of the quartz.

 A variety of the man-made material known as goldstone is produced with clear, colourless glass.
-However, the inclusions of crystallised copper give it an orange-brown colour.
+However, the inclusions of crystallised copper give the stone an orange-brown colour.

 Where asterism is present, the gemstone becomes known as a star ruby or star sapphire because a star-like reflection can be seen.